6 January, 2019

-Typically, component manufacturers such as Intel provide CFD models of components to their customers.
+Typically, component manufacturers provide CFD models of components to their customers.
 This practice is challenging and inefficient, often requiring component manufactures to develop, validate and support three or more native formats.
 This challenge is not limited to component manufacturers; any company who builds equipment that is then supplied to third parties for use in a larger system may be expected to provide thermal models.
 From a customer perspective, this process can be equally frustrating.
 Nobody wants to ask for a thermal model from a supplier only to find out that it can’t be provided in the format you need.

 ECXML allows a selection of objects – along with material properties and environment settings - to be imported and exported as non-rotated cuboids or cylinders (or their 2D forms).
 Objects that can be imported/exported include PCBs, solids, heatsinks, fans, 2R components, chassis, sub-assemblies, heat sources, vents and porous obstructions.
-In the future, we hope to see the format extended to include more objects and more complex geometries.